Nziie-Development/website/docs/showcase/modmail-v3.md

 <img className="betterimage" src="https://cdn.nziie.is-a.dev/u/files/7thrGbvIIjhs"/>

 ---
-You can have as many options as you'd like, as long as it doesn't exceeed the select menu option limit.
+You can have as many options as you'd like, as long as it doesn't exceed the Discord select menu option limit.

 ## Thread Logging